cyberark/conjur-api-java/README.md

 Conjur API for Java
 ===================
-Conjur API for Java SDK for Conjur OSS and Conjur Appliance.
-The Java API SDK allows developers to build new Java apps that communicate with Conjur by invoking our Java API to perform operations (add, retrieve, etc) on data stored as needed.
+Programmatic Java access to the Conjur API (for both Conjur OSS and Enterprise/DAP versions).
+This Java SDK allows developers to build new apps in Java that communicate with Conjur by invoking our Conjur API to perform operations on stored data (add, retrieve, etc).

 ## Table of Contents
 - [Prequisites](#prerequisites)